up

 • Provide Senior Mental Health Services for home-bound older adults and coordinate medication with medical providers.

-• Continue Senior Home Sharing program that matches senior home providers who have a spare room with home seekers interested in a long-term housing option.
+• Continue the Senior Home Sharing program that matches senior home providers who have a spare room with home seekers interested in a long-term housing option.

 • Provide Case Management through Social Services to Adults for older adults and adults with disabilities to enable client self-sufficiency in the community, to reduce inappropriate institutionalization, and to mitigate factors that may lead to abuse, neglect, self-neglect and/or exploitation.